thevgergroup/ipy-compare/README.md

 # ipy-compare

 `ipy-compare` is an interactive tool designed for use in Jupyter notebooks, enabling users to visually compare rows and columns of a DataFrame.
-It supports customizable measures, pagination, and repeatable sampling, with modular branding options for seamless integration.
+Ideally used for tagging or for labeling data in a pandas DataFrame.

 ## Features
 - **Row and Column Comparison**: Supports both overall row-level measures and column-specific measures.